1999 FA Cup final

 The 1999 FA Cup final was an association football match that took place on 22 May 1999 at the old Wembley Stadium in London to determine the winner of the 1998–99 FA Cup.
 It was contested between Manchester United and Newcastle United.
 Goals from Teddy Sheringham and Paul Scholes gave Manchester United a 2–0 win to claim their 10th FA Cup title.
-It was the second part of the treble of trophies Manchester United won during the 1998–99 season, which was completed four days later, when they won the Champions League.
+It was the second part of the treble of trophies Manchester United won during the 1998–99 season as they won the Premier League the previous weekend and had the Champions League final four days later, which they ended up winning.

 Manchester United faced Premier League opposition in every round of the competition except the fifth.
 Their semi-final against the cup holders, Arsenal, was the last in the history of the competition to go to a replay; after a 0–0 draw in the original match, Manchester United won the replay 2–1.
 In the other semi-final, Newcastle beat Tottenham Hotspur 2–0.

 As Manchester United had already qualified for the 1999–2000 UEFA Champions League, England's place in the 1999–2000 UEFA Cup was given to Newcastle United as the runners-up.
 Manchester United did not defend their FA Cup title, choosing instead to participate in the 2000 FIFA Club World Championship in Brazil, believing that it would help The Football Association's bid to host the 2006 FIFA World Cup (which was eventually awarded to the German Football Association).
-As winners of the FA Cup, Manchester United also played in the 1999 FA Charity Shield against Premier League runners-up Arsenal.
+As winners of the FA Cup, Manchester United also qualified for the 1999 FA Charity Shield but as they already earned their place as Premier League champions, the cup berth was given to league runners-up Arsenal.